How to fix missing Virtual Machines after upgrading from 10.04 (Lucid) to 12.04 (Precise)?

 How to boot a VM into single mode?

 A VM has a complete BIOS, and also runs GRUB.
-Bad point is, it disappears after a couple of seconds, most of the time you won't even have time to connect using virt-viewer.
-There is a small trick here: shutdown the VM, run virt-viewer with the argument --wait (that way it will wait for the VM to start and pop up directly after that), and then start the VM; this should give you a good 2 seconds time to enter the bios or access grub.
+Unfortunately, the GRUB menu disappears after a couple of seconds, which often doesn't leave time to connect using virt-viewer.
+There is a small trick here: shutdown the VM, run virt-viewer with the argument --wait (that way it will wait for the VM to start and pop up directly after that), and then start the VM; this should give you a good 2 seconds time to enter the BIOS or access the GRUB menu.

 How to convert VMware machines to virt-manager?

-If you want to convert a Windows (XP) vmdk you first have to do two things while running the VM in VMWare:
+If you want to convert a Windows (XP) vmdk, you must first do two things while running the VM in VMware:

-If this doesn't work out (which gives you BSOD when booting the converted VM), you can launch the converted VM booting from a Windows XP CD.
-Don't choose 'R = Repair', but choose 'Install'.
-After a while, the Windows setup will show you your existing windows install (eg located on C:\Windows) and you are offered the possibiility to repair that installation.
-Windows updates will be reset after this procedure, but all your programs, settings, documents etc will be preserved.
-After this procedure, you have to reactivate Windows, but the VM will boot.
+If the converted VM still displays a BSOD on boot, you can resolve the issue as follows by booting the converted VM booting from a Windows XP CD and choosing the 'Install' options (not 'R = Repair').
+After a while, Windows setup should display the existing Windows installation (located in C:\Windows by default) and offer the option to repair that installation.
+Windows Updates will be reset after this procedure, but all your programs, settings, documents, etc. will be preserved.
+After this procedure, you will need to reactivate Windows, but the VM will boot.

 To use the VMware machine from within virt-manager, the .vmx file must be converted to libvirt's .xml. vmware2libvirt was created to help with this.
 It's available in Intrepid/Jaunty, install package 'virt-goodies'.
 After installing it can be used like so: